 “Elicitation is a technique used to discreetly gather information.
 It’s a conversation with a specific purpose: collect information that is not readily available. … The conversation can be in person or over the phone.”

-Sherlock Holmes, the fictional consulting detective, is a skilled elicitor.
+Sherlock Holmes, the fictional consulting detective, is skilled at elicitation conversation.
 He solves problems that baffle Scotland Yard’s police.
-He elicits new information from strangers through conversations.
+He gathers new information from strangers.
 He is unobtrusive when he guides the conversation in search of meaningful information.
 Then he puts together the information collected and solves the problem.

 “Elicitation is not interviewing” … Nolan

-Nolan sees Interviewing as all about pointed questions.
-The questioner uses a rigid Q&A format.
-Yes/no or close-ended questions gather the information.
+Nolan sees interviewing as all about pointed questions.
+The questioner uses a rigid Q&A format: Yes/no or close-ended questions to gather the information.